 (Equation)

-Without restricting the generality, we hencefort take the dipole matrix element $\dip$ to be real.
+Without restricting the generality, we henceforth take the dipole matrix element $\dip$ to be real.

 \subsection{Absorption of two-level medium and Lorentz-Lorenz shift}

 Note that inside a two-level medium, $\mathcal E(z)$ stands for the local field at the position of an atom, so the local-field correction should be applied.
 Consequently, we can use the version of Clausius-Mossotti equation~\eq{LLLAW} to obtain the susceptibility